mimersql/MimerPy/doc/datatypes.rst

 ------------

 In Python all objects can act as a ``BOOLEAN``.
-With this in mind, a parameter marker insert can be performed with any Python object to a Mimer ``BOOLEAN`` column and MimerPy will accept this.
+With this in mind, a parameter marker insert can be performed with any Python object to a Mimer SQL ``BOOLEAN`` column and MimerPy will accept this.
 Consider the following example::

   >>> cur.execute("create table booltable(c1 BOOLEAN)")